This Pub-Style Guinness Beef Pie recipe is truly something to celebrate. How about St. Patricks Day! Or any day of the

 Now, it’s time to count your lucky Irish four-clovers because you are about to make one of the most impressive and delicious dishes of your life!

-Trust us when we tell you, when you present this dish to your loved ones, they will will absolutely gasp in impressed astonishment.
+Trust us when we tell you, when you present this dish to your loved ones, they will absolutely gasp in impressed astonishment.
 And don’t worry about all about making this incredible Pub-Style Guinness and Beef Pie…you’ve got the luck of the Irish on your side.